Nubo318/sandboxels/README.md

 # Additions
 * Frozen Ketchup
 * Ketchup Spout - Water spout but ketchup, also has a 0.001% chance of spawning poisoned ketchup because why not.
-* Poisoned Ketchup - Ketchup that kills animals
+* Poisoned Ketchup - Ketchup that kills animals.
+Includes a frozen variant.
-* Frozen Poisoned Ketchup
-* Ketchup Cloud - Rain cloud but ketchup
+* Ketchup Cloud - Rain cloud but ketchup.
+Includes a poisoned variant.
-* Poisoned Ketchup Cloud
-* Ketchup Snow
+* Ketchup snow, including poisoned and cloud variants.
-* Ketchup Snow Cloud
+* Mustard
-* Poisoned Ketchup Snow
+* Mayonnaise
-* Poisoned Ketchup Snow Cloud